davidquarel/davidquarel.github.io/_posts/2024-02-04-Do-the-thing.md

 2. It's worth some signalling points to write down a list of achievements and put it on a website[^meta].
 3. Having a list of things that I did helps to remind myself that I am making forward progress when it feels like I'm not.
 4. I want to stop past-me from making the mistakes he made (mostly a function of poor trade-offs between exploration (not enough) and exploitation (too much)).
 Can't do much about that.
 Maybe someone else can learn from the things I should have done earlier, and crib from my list to avoid learning it the hard way.
+5. Writing something makes writing more things easier.
+Look at all the links below that [404](/404.html)!
+They're like little seeds for future posts that I think about at the time when writing something else (like this document), and so by adding a (currently broken) link, it commits me to writing that post eventually.

 [^meta]: Is it worth even more meta-signalling points to write in a self-deprecating tone rather than the tone one would use on a cover letter to present one's best self?
 Ehhhh maybe?
 But that would take all the fun out of it for me, so even if it's not best practice (much like my copious use of footnotes), I'm going to write it the way I want to write it anyway.